 Fertility issues affect about 1 in 6 Australian couples of reproductive age.
 A national survey found that this has been the same for the last 3 generations of Australians.

 Causes of infertility can involve male, female or a combination of factors.
 Approximately a third of infertility cases are as a result of female factors and a third are as a result of male factors or a combination of both male and female factors.
 Occasionally no obvious cause is obvious from initial testing (unexplained infertility) but there are treatments and options, no matter what the cause of the fertility issue is.
+Read more about male infertility and female infertility.

 There are a number of factors that can increase a man’s and woman’s risk of infertility.
 These factors range from age, smoking, excess alcohol consumption, diet, being overweight or underweight, sexually transmitted infections (STIs), ovulation problems such as polycystic ovarian syndrome (PCOS) and sperm DNA damage.
+Find out ways to improve fertility.

 This depends on what the problem might be and for example, where you are in relation to the Medicare Safety Net and if there is embryo freezing for the future.
 On average a cycle of full IVF costs from $2,000 to $2,700 at Fertility First.
 This includes all aspects of your treatment and hands on contact and treatment with a qualified fertility specialist throughout that cycle.
+Get a full breakdown of IVF costs in Sydney.

 This is a very difficult question to answer accurately and honestly as there are so many variables, particularly as 2 people are involved in making a baby.
 However, on average women in their 30’s can expect a 90% chance of a pregnancy using IVF, while couples in their 40’s have up to a 80% chance of a pregnancy.